KellerJordan/modded-nanogpt/records/track_3_optimization/README.md

    (Introduced into the accepted Track 3 lineage in result #30; the current 200-step cooldown was introduced in #44.)

 7. **[EMA-Nesterov](https://arxiv.org/abs/2605.25395) wrapper**:
-   The whole optimizer stack is wrapped in EMA-Nesterov: lookahead scale `.3 * lr/max_lr`, lookahead EMA `.99`, active after a 300-step prefill and until roughly step 1950.
-It is not the same as the final Tail-EMA readout.
+   The whole optimizer stack is wrapped in EMA-Nesterov.
+It keeps an EMA of recent parameter displacement, temporarily moves the model forward along that smoothed direction before the forward/backward pass, computes gradients at that lookahead point, then lets the inner optimizer stack take its normal step.
+The lookahead scale is `.3 * lr/max_lr`, the displacement EMA is `.99`, and it is active after a 300-step prefill until roughly step 1950.
    (Introduced in result #39; the current `.3` lookahead variant entered the record chain in #40.)

 8. **[Adam](https://arxiv.org/abs/1412.6980) tuning**: